 Sunnyside Health Center is a walk-in clinic operated by the Houston Health Department.
 Clients can receive a variety of healthcare services, including pregnancy tests, tuberculosis screening, pre-exposure prophylaxis, dental care, immunizations, and STD screenings.
 The center is open Monday through Friday.
 The last client is accepted no later than 4:15 p.m. on Mondays, 10:15 a.m. on Wednesdays, and 3:15 p.m on Tuesdays, Thursdays, and Fridays.
-No appointment is necessary, though clients are not necessarily seen in order of arrival.
+Appointments are necessary and patients are seen on a first come, first serve basis..
 A sliding fee schedule is available for uninsured clients, and no one is denied access to services due to an inability to pay.

 4605 Wilmington Street

 Sharpstown Health Services is operated by the Houston Health Department and is open on weekdays, with services provided on a first-come, first-serve basis.
 This clinic provides a variety of sexual wellness services, including pregnancy tests, family planning, pre-exposure prophylaxis for clients who are at risk for HIV, immunizations, and STD screenings.
 Discounted services are offered for most services for qualifying clients, and no one is denied access to care due to an inability to pay.
 STD testing is provided by appointment only, with the last client served at 3:30 p.m.
 Monday through Thursday, and 11 a.m. on Friday.

 Houston, TX 77036